mohab19/Check_This_Second/README.md

     **Accepts: application\json**
   to the request header.

+  The project supposed to be using **Redis** for queues work that exports orders. but all the needed DB tables for the jobs are migrated, so you need to change .env file to use database queue connection.

 ### How to setup the project:

   Please clone the project to your PC and then open a *CMD* inside the root folder